digitale-kunst/website/src/content/pages/admissions.md

 Make sure that all uploaded files are labeled with your full name!<br/><br/>

 ## The process
-1 you submit your portfolio here: https://application.uni-ak.ac.at<br/>
+1 <br/>you submit your portfolio here: https://application.uni-ak.ac.at during the application period: 08th Jan - 22th Jan<br/>
-2 you get admitted to the entrance exam<br/>
+2 <br/>You will receive notification of whether you have been accepted for the second/practical part of the admission exam.<br/>
-3 the practical part of the admission test takes place<br/>
+3 <br/>the practical part of the admission test takes place from 02.03. to 06.03.2026<br/>
-4 final interview<br/><br/>
+4 <br/>final interview<br/><br/>

 ## Dates
 08 January 2026 – 22 January 2022, 1pm sharp (CET)<br/>